hohav/peppi-py/README.md

 - `read_slippi(path, skip_frames = True)`
 - `read_peppi(path, skip_frames = True)`

-Both of these parse a replay file (`.slp` or `.slpp` respectively), and return an object with these keys:
+Both of these parse a replay file (`.slp` or `.slpp` respectively), and return an object with these attributes:

 - `start`
 - `end`